 If a DraftKings player gets injured during the game, especially in the first half, it can change how your bet turns out.
 For example, in NFL contests, if a wide receiver gets hurt in the first quarter, they might not reach their yardage goal, which can leave bettors confused about whether their bet is canceled.
 Unfortunately, DraftKings first half injury doesn’t automatically cancel the bet.
 Most bets are considered active once the player enters the game, even if they leave early due to draftkings players injured during game.

-Does DraftKings Have Injury Protection?
+Does DraftKings Injury Insurance?

 A lot of people ask: Is there draftKings injury protection?
 The answer is a bit tricky.
 While draftKings doesn’t provide full injury insurance for all bets, some special markets or parlay formats may have limited protections.
 For example, DraftKings injury insurance might apply to certain contests where one part of a bet fails because a player got hurtbut only if the terms clearly say so.